Jahia/content-integrity/README.md

     @Component(service = ContentIntegrityCheck.class, immediate = true)
     public class FailedSiteDeletionCheck extends AbstractContentIntegrityCheck {

+##### Priority #####

+Each integrity check has a priority, and they are executed sequentially according to that priority, in ascending order.
+If an integrity check needs to be executed before/after some other, it is possible to ensure that, configuring a priority on the integrity check.
+If not configured, the default priority will be used (100)

+**Example:**

+    @Component(service = ContentIntegrityCheck.class, immediate = true, property = {
+            ContentIntegrityCheck.PRIORITY + ":Float=50"
+    })

 ##### Execution Conditions #####

 If you don't want your check to be run on every node, then you can define some execution conditions, as some properties